Tuesday, July 14 is Primary Runoff Election Day in Texas.

-Early voting ends Friday, July 10 and will not occur on July 3 or 4 in observance of Independence Day.
+Early voting ended Friday, July 10 and did not occur on July 3 or 4 in observance of Independence Day.

 While many Texas counties are following state guidelines, visit your local county's election website to find out more specific information on COVID-19 safety protocols.

 Approximately 64,000 voters have already experienced the new voting protocols during the extended early voting period prior to Tuesday, according to Elections Administrator Toni Pippins-Poole.

 Elections officials in Dallas County are asking voters to perform a self-assessment before going to a polling location for any new or worsening signs or symptoms of possible COVID-19.
 If they are sick, they are encouraged to use curbside voting.

 Click here to learn more about curbside voting and what the eligibility requirements are.